liudichen/mui-message/README.md

 ## How to use

 After installation, it can be used in the project.
-There are mainly three exported elements: ` messageRef`，`message`, `MessageBox`, and also exported a hook from notistack: `useSnackbar`
+There are mainly three exported elements: ` messageRef`，`message`, `MessageBox` and a hook `useMessage`

-Among them, `MessageBox` is the encapsulated `snackbarprovider` and its consumers to provide the bearer of snackBar messages.This component should be placed at a higher level of the application (It is recommended to put it outside the router).
-Although it supports children, it doesn't need to take other components as its sub components.
-However, if other components are used as sub components, you can use `useSnackbar` hook in the sub components, but you can actually directly use the package `notistack`.
+Among them, `MessageBox` is the component encapsulated `snackbarprovider` and `MessageBoxProvider` .This component should be placed at a higher level of the application (It is recommended to put it outside the router).
+Although it supports children, there is no need to take other components as its sub components in fact.
+However, if it has sub components, you can use `useMessage` hook in the sub components to get a message instance which is as same as `message` that exported directly from `mui-message`.

-`message` and its sub methods are the methods of sending messages.
+`message` and its sub methods(`info`、`success`、`error`、`warning`) are the methods of sending messages.

-You can also [customize](###Customize) on this basis.
-If you need to use the message instance, such as custom actions, you can use `messageRef` to get it.
+You can also [customize](##Customize) on this basis.
+If you need to use the message instance, for example,you want to custom actions, you can use [`messageRef`](##Ref) to get it.

 **Note: You only needs to use the MessageBox component once at one application.**

-### Use

 Just hang the MessageBox as an independent component at a higher level.
 It is recommended to put it on the outer layer of the router so that it can be accessed globally.

-If you need customize the Mui theme, you should put the component inside  `ThemeProvider` of Mui.
+If you need customize the Mui theme, you should put the component inside  `ThemeProvider` of Mui

+### Use directly

+At the application entry:

 ```javascript
 // App.js